Jim Cathcart: Career

-Cathcart has authored 23 books (including "HI-REV for Small Business", "Intelligent Curiosity", Relationship Selling and The Acorn Principle) and numerous recorded programs while traveling internationally to provide speeches at seminars, conferences, and workshops.
+Cathcart has authored 27 books (including "What To Do When You Are The Speaker", "Mentor Minutes: Reach the Top 1% of Any Field", "HI-REV for Small Business", "Intelligent Curiosity", Relationship Selling and The Acorn Principle) and numerous recorded programs while traveling internationally to provide speeches at seminars, conferences, and workshops.
 He is a TEDx presenter and serves as a strategic advisor and consultant.
 Cathcart is the original author and creator of the concept of Relationship Selling.
 He is a Certified Speaking Professional (CSP) from the National Speakers Association.

-In the years 2015 through 2019 Mr. Cathcart delivered scores of presentations all over mainland China on behalf of World Masters Speakers Bureau (Dr. David Chu) based near Shanghai in the Song Jiang province.
-He spoke in 23 cities to tens of thousands of young business people and business owners.
+In the years 2015 through 2024, Cathcart delivered scores of presentations all over mainland China on behalf of World Masters Speakers Bureau (Dr. David Chu) based near Shanghai in the Song Jiang province.
+He spoke in 25 cities to tens of thousands of young business people and business owners.
 He also recorded a musical album "Fireside Songs" (19 songs) while in Taipei, Taiwan.
 His books, The Self Motivation Handbook, Relationship Selling and You Are The Speaker have been translated into Chinese and published there.
 He conducted a year long academy program called "Skyliners Academy" with seminars in Thames Town, Li Jiang, Shanghai and on Yangtze River Cruises.
-In 2019 he traveled to China for 6 separate lecture tours.
+In 2019 he traveled to China for 6 separate lecture tours, 71 days in country.

 After 37 years in California, he moved Cathcart Institute to Austin, Texas in 2020.
 His primary activities during Covid19 were Mentorship for Small Groups of High Achievers via Zoom and telephone plus weekly podcasts, interviews, webinars and articles.
-He conducts the Mentorship program "The Going Pro Experience."
+As part of The Cathcart Institute Professional Experts Academy™ he conducts the 6 month Mentorship program "The Going Pro Experts Experience."

 Television and Video: Jim Cathcart has created multiple video programs and courses.
-In late 2022 TomeApp.com produced 2 video courses featuring Jim Cathcart: Acorns to Oaks, Make Your Dreams Into A Reality, and Sales Strategies for Start Ups and Entrepreneurs, both to be published in early 2023.
+In late 2022 TomeApp.com produced 2 video courses featuring Jim Cathcart: Professional Growth: Acorns to Oak Trees published in early 2023.
 In early 2022 Biz Library out of St. Louis, MO published Professional Selling, a 30 lesson video course by Jim Cathcart.

-McCuistionTV.com produces a PBS TV show on KERA in Dallas, Texas that has been on the air for over 33 years.
+McCuistionTV.com produces a PBS TV show on KERA in Dallas, Texas that has been on the air for over 35 years.
 Jim Cathcart was added as a cohost on this show beginning in early 2022.

 He can also be seen daily on Thrive15.com and TSTN.com while he also gives weekly radio interviews.
 Cathcart has been published and quoted in numerous media outlets including San Fernando Valley Business Journal, Pacific Coast Business Times, Investor's Business Daily, Townhall.com, and Huffington Post.